MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-LM-sequence-reader.md

+---
+title:   BrainScript LM Sequence Reader
+author:    chrisbasoglu
+date:    03/15/2017
+ms.author:   cbasoglu
+ms.date:   03/15/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript LM Sequence Reader

-Note: if you are a newcomer, please consider using [CNTK Text Format Reader](./BrainScript-CNTKTextFormat-Reader).
+Note: if you are a newcomer, please consider using [CNTK Text Format Reader](./BrainScript-CNTKTextFormat-Reader.md).
 In the future LMSequenceReader will be deprecated and eventually not supported.

 LMSequenceReader is a reader that reads text string.
 It is mostly often used for language modeling tasks.
 An example of its setup is as follows